Zaxis018/academic_portfolio/content/blogs/Q_learning/index.md

 - Initially most Q-values are 0 .
-When 2 AIs play the game and game ends,some final states are updated with the reward
+When a AI plays (Given a state, choose one action based on existing Q-values , which leads to new state then reapeat), the game and game ends,some final states are updated with the reward
 - In the next iteration of training , these rewards are used to update Q_values for second-to-last steps by considering the future rewards
 - In similar fashion , the information of reward is propagated to the  to all (state,action) pairs